 OneUp does boast a power-packed feature set, but it can also be quite complicated to use.
-Meanwhile, pricing comes in a tier-based arrangement and there’s a free trial too so you can see for yourself just how it ticks.
+Meanwhile, pricing comes in a tier-based arrangement and there’s a 30-day free trial too, so you can see for yourself just how it ticks.

 As you can see from our selection, there are quite a few options if you're looking for an alternative to using QuickBooks.
 While many people love QuickBooks, and it’s easy to see the appeal of this cloud-based software package, the other selections we’ve highlighted here might be more useful for more specific needs.

-As is often the case, many accountancy packages come with the benefit of a free trial, so dip into our guides and reviews and, perhaps, check them out for yourself.
+As is often the case, many accountancy packages come with the benefit of a free trial, so dip into our best accounting software guides and reviews and, perhaps, check them out for yourself.